-- appoint the CEO - monitor the performance of the CEO and senior executives - formulate Alumina Limited's strategic direction and monitor its execution - monitor and optimise business performance - approve Alumina Limited's external financial reporting.
+- · appoint the CEO; - monitor the performance of the CEO and Senior Executives; - formulate Alumina Limited's strategic direction and monitor its execution; - monitor and optimise business performance; - protect the interests of shareholders; and - approve Alumina Limited's external financial reporting.

-Matters specifically reserved for the Board and its Committees are:
+Matters specifically reserved for the Board and its Committees are the:

-- appointment of the Chairman of the Board and the CEO
+- appointment of the Chairman of the Board and the CEO;

-- approval of dividends
+- approval of dividends;

-- appointment of directors to fill a vacancy or an additional director
+- appointment of directors to fill a vacancy or an additional director;

-- call meetings of shareholders
+- · calling of meetings of shareholders; and

-- issue of securities of the Company.
+- issuing securities of the Company.